KonradHoeffner/tempoguide/index.md

 <mtg-card name="Murktide Regent"/>
 <mtg-card name="Barrowgoyf"/>

-There is the basic core of Nethergoyfs and Tamyos and Orcish Bowmasters.
+There is the basic core of Nethergoyfs and Tamiyo's and Orcish Bowmasters.
 You play at least three of each but I always play 4 Nethergoyf and 4 Orcish Bowmasters.
 Some people play less Nethergoyfs and play more Baleful Strix but here I only cover the variant with at least three Nethergoyfs.
 You almost always play one or two Brazen Borrower just as a catch-all answer to stuff like Ensnaring Bridge or Chalice of the Void.